bastoscostadavi/llm-persona-moral-metrics/README.md

 # Moral Susceptibility and Robutness Benchmark

-This repository implements a benchmark for measuring how large language models change their moral judgments under persona role-play.
-The benchmark uses the 30-item Moral Foundations Questionnaire (MFQ-30) and separates two effects:
+This repository implements the benchmark introduced in [[arXiv 2511.08565]](https://arxiv.org/abs/2511.08565).
+It measures how large language models change their moral judgments under persona role-play, using the 30-item Moral Foundations Questionnaire (MFQ-30) to separate two effects:

-- **Moral robustness**: how stable a model's ratings are when the same persona answers the same MFQ item repeatedly.
+- **Moral robustness (`R`)**: how stable a model's ratings are when the same persona answers the same MFQ item repeatedly.
-- **Moral susceptibility**: how much the expected MFQ rating shifts across personas.
+- **Moral susceptibility (`S`)**: how much the expected MFQ rating shifts across personas.

 ![Benchmark Overview](benchmark_overview.png)

+## Benchmark Definition

+Each model answers all 30 MFQ items either as `self` (no persona prompt) or as a sampled persona from `personas.json`.
+For persona-conditioned runs, the benchmark treats each `(persona, question)` pair as a small response distribution.
+From that data it computes:

+- **Robustness** `R = 1/U`: the inverse of the average within-pair standard deviation.
+Higher means the model is more internally consistent when answering as a fixed persona (see the paper for detail).
+- **Susceptibility** `S`: the average across MFQ questions of the standard deviation of the persona-level mean scores (see the paper for detail).
+Higher means persona conditioning moves the model's expected answers more strongly.

+Metrics are computed with persona-bootstrap and rerun-bootstrap uncertainty estimates, decomposed across the five canonical moral foundations:

+- `Harm/Care`
+- `Fairness/Reciprocity`
+- `In-group/Loyalty`
+- `Authority/Respect`
+- `Purity/Sanctity`

-Two complementary workflows are supported:
+For measuring this quantities, two complementary workflows are supported:

-- **Sampling workflow**: collect repeated integer ratings, compute `U`, `R`, `S` at a chosen temperature, plot benchmark bars.
+- **Sampling workflow**: collect repeated integer ratings, compute `R`, `S` at a chosen temperature, plot benchmark bars.

 <p align="center">
   <img src="results/plots/robustness_temp01.png" alt="Moral Robustness" width="49%" />
   <img src="results/plots/susceptibility_temp01.png" alt="Moral Susceptibility" width="49%" />
 </p>

-- **Logit/logprob workflow**: collect first-token digit score vectors once, then compute `U(T)`, `R(T)`, `S(T)` analytically across any temperature range and plot curves.
+- **Logit/logprob workflow**: collect next-token digit score vectors then compute `R(T)`, `S(T)` analytically across any temperature range and plot curves.

 <p align="center">